grafana/agent/docs/sources/flow/concepts/modules.md

 }
 ```

-The module above can be saved to a file and then used as a processing step
-before writing logs to Loki:
+You can save the module to a file and then use it as a processing step before writing logs to Loki.

 ```river
 loki.source.file "self" {